adamjosefus/pkg/README.md

         Print version.
         Stops execution.

-  --init
-        Initialize config file.
-        Use can specify the file extension using the "--init=json" or "--init=jsonc".
-        Stops execution.

   --add-global-tokens, --add-global-token
         Sets global tokens to use. (--add-global-tokens=<token>@<origin>,...)
-        Tokens will be added to the "/Users/<USER>/.deno/pkg_global_tokens.json".
+        Tokens will be added to the "/Users/<USER>/.deno/packager_global_tokens.json".
         Stops execution.

   --update-npm-config